-So, I was working at one of our FM clients in Albany when I decided I had a few moments of spare time, I could neaten up the remote control rack.
-I opened the rack door and was staring intently at the remote control interface panel, when out of the corner of my eye, I saw something move.
+So, I was working at one of our FM clients in Albany when I decided I had a few moments of spare time, so I could neaten up the remote control rack.
+I opened the rack door and was staring intently at the remote control interface panel when out of the corner of my eye, I saw something move.

 Now, the top of the rack is a little bit dark and I was not sure what I was looking at.
-At first I though somebody had stuffed a rag in the top of the rack.
+At first, I thought somebody had stuffed a rag in the top of the rack.
 But, I could not figure out why anyone would do such a thing.
 Then I thought it was some cardboard.
 I almost reached up and grabbed it, but something was amiss.
 Then I saw the tough flick out and smell the air:

 At this point, I think I may have said something like “Oh, shit!” and took several steps back.
-Those colors and pattern have two possibilities; Copperhead or Grey ratsnake.
+Those colors and patterns have two possibilities; Copperhead or Grey ratsnake.
 Since I could not really get a good look at its head, I could not tell which it was.
 I went and got a work light to see better with.

-A copperhead is a pit viper, which has a triangular shaped head and a small indentation or pit under each eye.
+A copperhead is a pit viper, which has a triangular-shaped head and a small indentation or pit under each eye.
 This snake has neither, so it is fairly harmless.
-Actually, the ratsnakes are beneficial because they eat the mice and other pests around the transmitter building.
-There are several versions of these in the northeast, including a black ratsnake which happens to look just like a piece of 7/8 coax laying across the pathway to the door, until it moves that is…
+Actually, the rat snakes are beneficial because they eat the mice and other pests around the transmitter building.
+There are several versions of these in the northeast, including a black rat snake which happens to look just like a piece of 7/8 coax laying across the pathway to the door, until it moves that is…

 This species can get to be about 6 feet long (1.8 meters) and the larger ones can draw blood when they bite.
-Even though he looked to be on the small side (approximately 30 inches or 76 cm), I decided that discretion is the better part of valor, closed the door on the rack and did something else for a while.
+Even though he looked to be on the small side (approximately 30 inches or 76 cm), I decided that discretion is the better part of valor, closed the door on the rack, and did something else for a while.